 STEP 6: Propose a compromise solution

-the alternative ( ), which is the best ranked by the measure Q (minimum) if the following two conditions are satisfied:
+), which is the best ranked by the measure Q (minimum) if the following two

 If one of the conditions is not satisfied, then a set of compromise solutions is proposed, which consists of: